FitzGerald dynasty

-The FitzGerald dynasty is a noble and aristocratic dynasty of Cambro-Norman and Anglo-Norman origin.
+The FitzGerald dynasty is a Hiberno-Norman noble and aristocratic dynasty, originally of Cambro-Norman and Anglo-Norman origin.
 They have been peers of Ireland since at least the 13th century, and are described in the Annals of the Four Masters as having become "more Irish than the Irish themselves" or Gaels, due to assimilation with the native Gaelic aristocratic and popular culture.
 The dynasty has also been referred to as the Geraldines and Ireland's largest landowners.
-They achieved power through the conquest of large swathes of Irish territory by the sons and grandsons of Gerald de Windsor (c.
+They achieved power through colonisation and the conquest of large swathes of Irish territory by the sons and grandsons of Gerald de Windsor (c.
 1075 – 1135).
 Gerald de Windsor (Gerald FitzWalter) was the first Castellan of Pembroke Castle in Wales, and became the male progenitor of the FitzMaurice and FitzGerald Dynasty ("fitz", from the Anglo-Norman fils indicating "sons of" Gerald).
 His father, Baron Walter FitzOther, was the first Constable and Governor of Windsor Castle for William the Conqueror, and was the Lord of 38 manors in England, making the FitzGeralds one of the "service families" on whom the King relied for his survival.

-The progenitor of the Irish FitzMaurices was a Cambro-Norman Marcher Lord named Maurice FitzGerald, Lord of Lanstephan, who was married to a daughter of the Norman magnate Arnulf de Montgomery, of the House of Montgomery.
-The Montgomeries, Lords of over 150 manors and 30 castles, were the most powerful magnates in both England and Normandy, and were of the same family as William the Conqueror.
-Maurice's parents were Gerald de Windsor and Princess Nest ferch Rhys, of the Welsh royal House of Dinefwr, and having married the granddaughter of the High King of Ireland, Muirchertach Ua Briain, he would play an important role in the 1169 Norman invasion of Ireland.
-The clan claim kinship with the Tudors who descended from the same Welsh royal line as Princess Nest's father, Rhys ap Tewdwr, King of Deheubarth.
-Consequently, the FitzMaurices and FitzGeralds are cousins to the Tudors (Tewdwrs in Welsh) through Princess Nest and her Welsh family.

-The present-day seat of the Irish Parliament Dáil Éireann is housed in Leinster House, which was first built in 1745–48 by James FitzGerald, 1st Duke of Leinster as the ducal palace for the Dukes of Leinster.
-The Dukes were related to the Royal houses of Bourbon, Medici, and Habsburg, among others, as the first Duke married the great-granddaughter of King Charles II of the House of Stuart.
-Charles's mother, Queen Henrietta Maria de Bourbon, was the aunt of Louis XIV of Versailles, while his grandmother and great-grandmother were the Queens Marie de' Medici and Joanna of Habsburg.

-In his poetry, Henry Howard, Earl of Surrey, a cousin of Anne Boleyn, also referred to Countess Elizabeth FitzGerald, (1527–89) as "Fair Geraldine", alluding to her family's Italian ancestry through the Gherardinis of Florence.
+Some of its members became the Black Knights, Green Knights and White Knights.

 The main branches of the family are: